opensafely/documentation/docs/access-emis.md

 <https://github.com/opensafely-core/backend-server/blob/main/emis-backend/reviewers>

-This will need to be approved and merged, and then setup by the OpenSAFELY tech team.
+This will need to be approved and merged, and then setup by the OpenSAFELY tech team by updating the backend to create your accounts.

+Note to tech team: you need to update *both* `emis-backend` and `emis-access`.

 ### Setting up your local SSH configuration.

 To secure access to EMIS, we use a special connection configuration for SSH.
-You will need to customise your Github username, and also the path to your SSH key.
-This is typically `~/.ssh/id_ed25519`, but could be different if you named it differently.
+You will need to replace `YOUR_GITHUB_USERNAME` with your actual Github username, and also check the path to your SSH key.
+If you've followed the guide above, this will be `~/.ssh/id_ed25519`, but could be different if you chose to name it differently.

-Add the following to your ssh config file, which is located at `~/.ssh/config`.
-You may need to create it if it doesn't exist.
+Add the following to your ssh config file, which is located at `~/.ssh/config`, in your home directory.
+You may need to create this file and directory if it doesn't exist.

 ```
 Host *.opensafely.org
+    # log in with your github username
     User YOUR_GITHUB_USERNAME
+    # Use this specific ssh key
     IdentityFile ~/.ssh/id_ed25519
+    # Use only that key
     IdentitiesOnly yes

+# short alias
 Host emis-backend
+    # As it is an opensafely.org host, it will use the config above for authentication.
     HostName emis.opensafely.org
+    # log in with your github username.
-    User YOUR_GITHUB_USER
+    User YOUR_GITHUB_USERNAME
+    # We tunnel the connection via a special purpose host
     ProxyJump emis-access.opensafely.org
+    # Forward this port over the SSH connection.
+This allows you to view level
+    # 4 data on the EMIS backend via https://jobs.opensafely.org when you have an
+    # active SSH session.
     LocalForward 8001 localhost:8001

 ```